Teseife/Super-Simple-Programs-/README.md

 # Super-Simple-Programs-
-This repository is a compilation of programs that perform simple tasks.
+This repository is a compilation of programs that perform simple program solutions for Harvards CS50x class.

 # Simple Programs